Lake Tanganyika: Cichlid fishes

-Most Tanganyika cichlids live along the shoreline down to a depth of 100 m, but some deep-water species regularly descend to 200 m.
-Trematocara species have exceptionally been found at more than 300 m, which is deeper than any other cichlid in the world.
-Some of the deep-water cichlids (e.g., Bathybates, Gnathochromis, Hemibates and Xenochromis) have been caught in places virtually devoid of oxygen, but how they are able to survive there is unclear.
-Tanganyika cichlids are generally benthic (found at or near the bottom) and/or coastal.
+Most Tanganyika cichlids live along the shoreline, down to a depth of 100 m, but some deep-water species regularly descend to 200 m.
+Trematocara species have, exceptionally, been found at more than 300 m, which is deeper than any other cichlid known.
+Some of the deepwater genera (e.g., Bathybates, Gnathochromis, Hemibates and Xenochromis) have been caught in places virtually devoid of oxygen, and how they are able to survive there is unclear.
+Tanganyika cichlids are generally benthic (found at or near the bottom) and/or coastally.
 No Tanganyika cichlids are truly pelagic and offshore, except for some of the piscivorous Bathybates.
 Two of these, B. fasciatus and B. leo, mainly feed on Tanganyika sardines.
-Tanganyika cichlids differ extensively in ecology and include species that are herbivores, detritivores, planktivores, insectivores, molluscivores, scavengers, scale-eaters and piscivores.
-These dietary specializations, however, have been shown to be flexible.
+Tanganyika cichlids differ extensively in ecology, and include species that are herbivores, detritivores, planktivores, insectivores, molluscivores, scavengers, scale-eaters and piscivores.
+These dietary specializations, however, have been shown to be variable and subject to opportunistic changes.
 That is, many species of Tanganyikan cichlid with specialized diets showed opportunistic, episodic exploitation of Stolothrissa tanganicae and Limnothrissa miodon when prey concentrations were unusually high.
-Their breeding behavior fall into two main groups, the substrate spawners (often in caves or rock crevices) and the mouthbrooders.
-Among the endemic species are two of the world's smallest cichlids, Neolamprologus multifasciatus and N. similis (both shell dwellers) at up to 4-5 cm, and one of the largest, the giant cichlid (Boulengerochromis microlepis) at up to 90 cm.
+The fishes' breeding behavior falls into two main groups: the substrate- or sand-spawners (often in caves or rock crevices) and the mouthbrooders.
+Among the endemic species are two of the world's smallest cichlids, Neolamprologus multifasciatus and N. similis (both shell dwellers), measuring up to 4-5 cm, and one of the largest, the giant cichlid (Boulengerochromis microlepis) at up to 90 cm.

 Many cichlids from Lake Tanganyika, such as species from the genera Altolamprologus, Cyprichromis, Eretmodus, Julidochromis, Lamprologus, Neolamprologus, Tropheus and Xenotilapia, are popular aquarium fish due to their bright colors and patterns, and interesting behaviors.
-Recreating a Lake Tanganyika biotope to host those cichlids in a habitat similar to their natural environment is also popular in the aquarium hobby.
+Recreating a Lake Tanganyika biotope to host those cichlids in a habitat similar to their natural environment is also popular in the aquarium hobby, with many species today being bred in captivity successfully.